English units of measurement: History

 Prior to the enactment of a law known as the "Composition of Yards and Perches" (Compositio ulnarum et perticarum) some time between 1266 and 1303, the English system of measurement had been based on that of the Anglo-Saxons, who were descended from tribes of northern Germany.
 The Compositio redefined the yard, foot, inch, and barleycorn to 10/11 of their previous value.
-However, it retained the Anglo-Saxon rod of 15 x 11/10 feet (5.03 metres) and the acre of 4 × 40 rods.
+However, it retained the Anglo-Saxon rod of 15 x 11/10 feet (5.03 metres) and the acre of 4 × 40 square rods.
 Thus, the rod went from 5 old yards to 5 1/2 new yards, or 15 old feet to 16 1/2 new feet.
 The furlong went from 600 old feet (200 old yards) to 660 new feet (220 new yards).
 The acre went from 36,000 old square feet to 43,560 new square feet.
 Scholars have speculated that the Compositio may have represented a compromise between the two earlier systems of units, the Anglo-Saxon and the Roman.

 The Norman conquest of England introduced just one new unit: the bushel.
 William the Conqueror, in one of his first legislative acts, confirmed existing Anglo-Saxon measurement, a position which was consistent with Norman policy in dealing with occupied peoples.
 The Magna Carta of 1215 stipulates that there should be a standard measure of volume for wine, ale and corn (the London Quarter), and for weight, but does not define these units.

 Later development of the English system was by defining the units in laws and by issuing measurement standards.
-Standards were renewed in 1496, 1588 and 1758.
-The last Imperial Standard Yard in bronze was made in 1845; it served as the standard in the United Kingdom until the yard was redefined by the international yard and pound agreement (as 0.9144 metres) in 1959 (statutory implementation was in the Weights and Measures Act of 1963).
+Standards were renewed in 1496, 1588, and 1758.
+The last Imperial Standard Yard in bronze was made in 1845; it served as the standard in the United Kingdom until the yard was redefined by the international yard and pound agreement (as 0.9144 metres) in 1959 (statutory implementation was in the Weights and Measures Act 1963).
 Over time, the English system had spread to other parts of the British Empire.